chaerim-kim/chaerim-kim.github.io/_posts/2020-02-01-SecureIntroduction.md

     gone
 2. Opportunistic hackers: no purpose, but skills required so more dangerous
     a.
-Botnet, is done thru opportunistic hacks
+Botnet, is done through opportunistic hacks
         i.
 Botnet: number of internet connected devices, each of which is running one or more bots (from computers that lost its security permission).
 Used for DDoS attacks, spam, etc